Snowflake-Labs/terraform-provider-snowflake/pkg/acceptance/bettertestspoc/README.md

 - generate assertions checking that time is not empty - we often do not compare time fields by value, but check if they are set
 - utilize `ContainsExactlyInAnyOrder` function in `pkg/acceptance/bettertestspoc/assert/commons.go` to create asserts on collections that are order independent
 - support generating provider config and use generated configs in `pkg/provider/provider_acceptance_test.go`
+- add config builders for other block types (Variable, Output, Locals, Module, Terraform)
+- add provider to resource/datasource models (use in the grant_ownership_acceptance_test)
+- explore HCL v2 in more detail (especially struct tags generation; probably with migration to plugin framework because of schema models)
+- introduce some common interface for all three existing models (ResourceModel, DatasourceModel, and ProviderModel)
+- rename ResourceSchemaDetails (because it is used for the datasources and provider too)
+- consider duplicating the builders template from resource (currently same template used for datasources and provider)
+- consider merging ResourceModel with DatasourceModel (currently the implementation is really similar)